 Same word: "put on the full armor of God" (Eph 6:11)

 • "The first thing God did after the Fall was make garments.
-The first theologian of covering was God himself.
+The first theologian of covering was God Himself.
 Before any tabernacle, any law, any covenant — God provided a covering through death."

 • "Zechariah 3: Joshua stands before God in filthy garments.
 The angel doesn't clean them — he removes them entirely and replaces them.
 That's imputation.
 Not renovation.
 Replacement."

-• "The soldiers stripped Jesus of his garments at the cross (Ps 22:18).
-He was stripped naked that we might be clothed with his righteousness.
+• "The soldiers stripped Jesus of His garments at the cross (Ps 22:18).
+He was stripped naked that we might be clothed with His righteousness.
 The exchange is total."